anthonyharley32/branching-llm/docs/DATABASE_SCHEMA.md

-# SuperGrok Database Schema
+# LearningLLM Database Schema

-This document outlines the database schema for the SuperGrok application, describing the tables, relationships, and key concepts.
+This document outlines the database schema for the LearningLLM application, describing the tables, relationships, and key concepts.

 ## Entity Relationship Diagram